apache/iceberg/docs/docs/spark-procedures.md

 | `properties`  | ️   | map<string, string> | Properties to add to the newly created table |
 | `parallelism` |    | int | Number of threads to use for file reading (defaults to 1) |

+!!! warning
+    There's a [known issue with `parallelism > 1`](https://github.com/apache/iceberg/issues/11147).
+We will fix it in next release.

 #### Output

 | Output Name | Type | Description |